 and families who are capable of investing $100,000+.

-- Qualifying, cultivating, and engaging new major gift prospects
+- Qualifying, cultivating, and soliciting new major gift donors

 to the Foundation through grateful family fundraising

 - Demonstrating strong understanding of institutional priorities